adexbam/myTodListApp/README.md

 # myTodListApp
-A basic To-Do-List app that allow users to add a new item to a list of items and allow user to modify the added items.
+A basic JQuery To-Do-List app that allow users to add a new item to a list of items and allow user to modify the added items.

 This basic To-Do-List app has the following features: